YashdalfTheGray/jsmn-wasm/README.md

 ## Innovation vs. Impatience

-Courtesy of @codepo8
+Slide deck courtesy of @codepo8

 The deck talks mainly about JavaScript including the limitations of the language and the platform.
+JavaScript is not foolproof yet, people use it but not everyone can or wants to.

+"The web is not defined by technological availability."

+Ultimately, JavaScript is not the greatest solution for the web.
+HTML and CSS are fault-tolerant, JavaScript is not.

+The community is impatient so polyfills are written and used.
+The issue becomes when no one pulls out the polyfills.
+This leads to people being dependant on (and only knowing about) polyfills and transpilers.

+Mobile detection is a mess because agent strings are insane.
+It's all about 'if it ain't broke, don't fix it' mentality.

+Browser innovation is slow and JavaScript is being used for a lot more than what it was meant to do so developers just deal with it and come up with shims, code duct tape to layer over.
+At some point it becomes duct tape over duct tape.